 Download the Vitismart ebook - VitiSmart is a 3 years project with interdisciplinary research activities, structured with a well-balanced strategy between research and innovation, basic and applied research, field data collection and demonstration, socioeconomic, technology transfer and dissemination.

+Please complete this form to receive your free copy of 'Vitismart' ebook.
 It will contribute to the achievement of sustainable development goals by integrating economic, social and environmental dimensions and addressing mutually food security and climate challenges.

 The project is composed of 3 main themes: